-Also, can we nominate this heading for "Heading of the Year"?
+Also, can we nominate this for "Headline of the Year"?

 Author of "How to Kill Your Husband" Arrested For, Well, Killing Her Husband